 It took longer than originally expected to get planning permission for the Cornwall Energy Recovery Centre.
 As a result, we revised our project agreement with SITA Cornwall Ltd in 2013 and extended our contract to 31 August 2039.

-You can request a copy of the revised project agreement by emailing your full name and address to firstname.lastname@example.org or using the contact details on this page.
+You can see a copy of the revised project agreement here.
+Alternatively, you can request a copy by emailing your full name and address to firstname.lastname@example.org or using the contact details on this page.
 A small part of the content is commercially sensitive and isn’t available.

 Household waste and recycling centres

 There are 13 household waste and recycling centres in Cornwall where residents can take bulky waste, green waste and recycling that isn’t collected as part of the household rubbish and recycling collections.
 Sixty two percent of the material received at the centres is recycled.

 There are material recovery facilities at Pool and Bodmin where dry recyclables from household recycling collections are sorted and sent to recycling reprocessors.
 There is also a waste education centre at the Bodmin facility.